What's a minor fault on your Driving Test? We explain more.

-Most instructors will have some from of conversation with a pupil where the question pops up, 'would that be a major?'
-What all learners need to wrap their heads around is that there are 3 different levels of mistake as far as the assessment of your driving goes.
-They are:
+Most instructors will have a conversation with a pupil where the question pops up, 'would that be a major?'
+What all learners need to understand is that there are 3 different levels of mistake scored when doing your test.

 Minor Faults